DV

 What is the difference between BIL, SGOV, SHY, and USFR?

-BIL (SPDR Bloomberg 1-3 Month T-Bill ETF) tracks Bloomberg 1-3 Month U.S. Treasury Bill Index with a money market strategy, issued by State Street.
-SGOV (iShares 0-3 Month Treasury Bond ETF) tracks ICE 0-3 Month US Treasury Securities Index with a treasury bond strategy, issued by BlackRock.
-SHY (iShares 1-3 Year Treasury Bond ETF) tracks β€” with a basket strategy, issued by iShares.
-USFR (WisdomTree Floating Rate Treasury Fund) tracks Bloomberg U.S. Treasury Floating Rate Bond Index with a bonds strategy, issued by WisdomTree.
+BIL (SPDR Bloomberg 1-3 Month T-Bill ETF) tracks Bloomberg 1-3 Month U.S. Treasury Bill Index with a money market approach, issued by State Street.
+SGOV (iShares 0-3 Month Treasury Bond ETF) tracks ICE 0-3 Month US Treasury Securities Index with a treasury bond approach, issued by iShares.
+SHY (iShares 1-3 Year Treasury Bond ETF) tracks ICE U.S. Treasury 1-3 Year Bond Index with a basket approach, issued by iShares.
+USFR (WisdomTree Floating Rate Treasury Fund) tracks Bloomberg U.S. Treasury Floating Rate Bond Index with a bonds approach, issued by WisdomTree.

 Can I hold BIL, SGOV, SHY, and USFR together?